benmarwick/Interactive_PCA_Explorer/readme.md

 ## Feedback, contributing, etc.

-Please [open an issue](https://github.com/benmarwick/wordcountaddin/issues/new) if you find something that doesn't work as expected.
-Note that this project is released with a [Guide to Contributing](CONTRIBUTING.md) and a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please [open an issue](https://github.com/LJI-Bioinformatics/Interactive_PCA_Explorer/issues/new) if you find something that doesn't work as expected.